yaya2devops/bachelor-guide/docs/README.md

 ---

 # Motivation
-When considering about a career in Tech.
-This bachelor's appears to be extremely accurate.
-Including  a good **foundation** to computers from low-level hardware (**Assembly**) to a widely used language like **C, C++ & Python**.
-In addition to assisting with **networking**, scripting w/**Bash** & **security**.
+A career in information technology can be extremely rewarding, both financially and professionally.
+A bachelor's degree in tech provides a solid foundation in computers, from low-level hardware (assembly) to widely used languages like C, C++ & Python.
+In addition to assisting with networking, scripting w/Bash & security, a bachelor's degree in tech can also lead to management and executive positions within the industry.

-This degree will introduce you to some of the incredible innovations that the world is constantly leveraging to provide value, such as Web & Mobile Development, Computer Architecture, Microcontroller programming, Cloud computing, and software testing..
+This degree specifically will introduce you to some of the incredible innovations that the world is constantly leveraging to provide value, such as Web & Mobile Development, Computer Architecture, Microcontroller programming, Cloud computing, and software testing..
+Although Computer Science appears to have received the most attention in recent years, this degree is equivalent in terms of knowledge provided.

-Although Computer Science appears to have received the most attention, this degree is equivalent in terms of **knowledge provided**.
+You'll learn about some of the amazing things people are doing with technology and how you can get involved.
  <p align="center">
   <img src="images/istichome.png" alt="Sublime's custom image"/>
 </p>

 # Path to options
-After two semesters of success, the student should be able to choose between two specialties for the 3 semesters left.
+After two semesters of success in the chosen field of study, the student should be able to select one of two specialties for the remaining three semesters.
+This will enable the pursuer to concentrate their studies on a specific area and gain more knowledge in that domain.
+By choosing a specialty, the student will also be better prepared for their future career.
 - IOT & Embedded systems
 - Network and Systems Engineering